daraperini/Alura-Play-Requisicoes/README.md

 # Alura Play - Requests

-This project was created during the Alura's class *JavaScript: creating requests*.
+This project was created during Alura's class *JavaScript: creating requests*.
 I used base HTML and CSS codes and developed a website while mocking an API.
 I added functionalities such as adding new videos and searching for videos using key words.
 I also handled possible errors.

 To see the final result you can clone the repository and run the *db.json* file using json-server.